Keeping it about the kids

-As a divorce mediator, I coach clients everyday on a variety of topics relating to their separation.
-When there are children involved, we spend a lot of time working through communication issues such as: how to tell the kids, how to set up a good plan for children and how to keep our post-separation communication positive for their sake.
+As a divorce mediator, I coach clients every day on a variety of topics relating to their separation.
+When there are children involved, we spend a lot of time working through communication issues.
+These issues may include: how to tell the kids, how to set up a good plan for children and how to keep our post-separation communication positive for their sake.
 Divorce mediation is about shifting the focus away from the past and onto a more positive future.
-Having worked with over 300 separating couples, I have observed so many inspirational situations on how parents handle separation that I felt compelled to share some of those stories in the hopes that it would inspire others who are going through separation.
+Having worked with over 300 separating couples, I have observed so many inspirational situations on how parents handle separation.
+I will share some of those stories in the hopes that it would inspire others who are going through a separation.

-- Going to your ex’s parents on Christmas morning.
-The first Christmas can often be the most challenging as parents navigate sharing time with their children.
-Both extended families lived 4 hours away in the same town.
-Traditionally the couple would travel home, spend Christmas Eve and Christmas Day at Dad’s parents house and Boxing Day at Mom’s parents house.
-The children were used to this tradition so the first year after separation, both parents still travelled home and on Christmas Morning Mom went to Dad’s parents house for gift opening and breakfast.
+The children were used to this tradition so the first year after separation, both parents still travelled home and on Christmas Morning Mom went to Dad’s parents’ house for gift opening and breakfast.
 She later explained to me: “you have to get over yourself when you separate and make sure you do everything to keep things easy for the kids”.
 The tradition may not have continued after, but this family chose to make the first year the same to minimize the impact for their children.

-The details and information in these stories have been changed so as to ensure privacy and confidentiality.
+The details and information in these stories have been changed to ensure privacy and confidentiality.

 By Colette Fortin, Owner Fairway Divorce Solutions Waterloo-Wellington